 Council shall fill any vacancy in the office of Vice-President at a special meeting that the President shall call for that purpose as soon as possible after the vacancy is declared.

 The office of President or Vice-President becomes vacant if the holder of the office dies, resigns, ceases to be a Councillor, or is removed from office.

+If the President or Vice-President who is elected fails to be re-elected or appointed to Council and is therefore unable to serve as President or Vice-President, their position will be declared vacant and be filled at the first successive meeting of the Council in a manner consistent with the College by-laws.

 ELECTION OF REMAINING EXECUTIVE COMMITTEE MEMBERS